SamiraDesh/IndivNA/README.md

 There is no constraint on the number of nodes or covariates.
 However, only binary nodes and binary or scaled, continuous covariates are permissible.

 # IndivIsing
-This function is used to estimate the network.
+This function is used to estimate the static or temporal network.
 It only supports lag-1 factorization in estimating temporal networks.
 In addition to the dataset, the following input parameters need to be specified:
 1. `y_index` and `x_index`, the indices of the nodes and individual characteristics, respectively.
 2. `networkModel`, 'static' or 'temporal' as appropriate.